-Once 11 to 18-year-olds are accepted by CAMHS, 27% wait three and six months between referral to first treatment, and 28% wait up to 12 months or more, as reported by the GPs in this survey.
+Once 11 to 18-year-olds are accepted by CAMHS, say GPs, 27% wait three and six months between referral to first treatment, and 28% wait up to 12 months or more.

-The survey indicates that there are limited referral pathways for mental health interventions/therapies, and patients are experiencing long waiting times for treatment.
-As a consequence, 90% of GPs in this survey (90% GPs in the stem4 2018 survey,3 77% in the stem4 survey in 20164) describe mental health services for children and young people as either extremely inadequate (31%) or very inadequate (59%), while virtually all GPs (99%) fear that these young patients might come to harm while waiting for specialist mental health support.
+It becomes clear that there are limited referral pathways for mental health interventions/therapies, and patients are experiencing long waiting times for treatment.
+As a consequence, 90% of GPs in the 2019 survey (90% in 20183, 77% in 20164) describe mental health services for children and young people as either extremely inadequate (31%) or very inadequate (59%), while virtually all GPs (99%) fear that that these young people might come to harm while waiting for specialist mental health support.